SolarEclipz/CIS266/README.md

 2. Unit 3 + We used IBM's WebShpere..
 You can run Eclipse/IntilliJ im sure.

 ## Ending
 - If you find any issues, please feel free to help out.
-I am by no means a guru when it comes to this that is why I created this repo, to help out fellow students who might be struggling
+I am by no means a guru when it comes to this that is why I created this repo, to help out others who might be struggling.
 - Take a moment to give a star if this was helpful to you in anyway. :-D